 The financial aid office can also provide information about the cost of summer classes and how to apply for aid.
 Schools may have specific requirements regarding credit hours and academic standing.
 Be sure to contact the financial aid office and gather this information with ample time before any application deadlines, which are usually in the spring.

 You can use federal student loans to pay for summer classes.
 However, federal student loans have borrowing limits for every academic year.
 Loans used for summer classes will count toward that limit.
 Borrowers must have not already taken out the maximum amount for their academic year.
 For example, second-year undergraduate students cannot borrow more than $6,500 in federal loans annually.
 If you’ve already borrowed the maximum amount, you can pay off some of your debt to be eligible to borrow up to the limit again.

 Additionally, you must maintain part-time enrollment to be eligible for these loans.
 The definition of part-time status can depend on the school.
-Some schools consider 3 credit hours to be part-time for summer, others may require 6 hours.
+Some schools consider 3 credit hours (typically one college course) to be part-time for summer, others may require 6 hours (typically two college classes).

 Borrowers can apply for federal student loans for summer by completing the FAFSA.
 Your school’s financial aid office will tell you which year’s FAFSA to use.
 If you already have a FAFSA from the previous fall or spring, you may not need a new one for summer.

 Private student loans for summer

 Private student loans can also be used to pay for summer classes.
 Most private lenders do not have a limit to how much can be borrowed.
 Private loans can be used to cover the total cost of attendance.
 Be sure to check with the lender to guarantee that loans can be used for summer classes.